PFC Spartak Plovdiv

-PFC Spartak Plovdiv (ПФК Спартак Пловдив) is a Bulgarian football club based in Plovdiv, which currently plays in the third tier of Bulgarian football, the Third League.
+PFC Spartak Plovdiv (ПФК Спартак Пловдив) is a Bulgarian football club based in Plovdiv, which plays in the third tier of Bulgarian football, the Third League.
 The club was established in 1947 and folded its senior team in 2016, before being 'refounded' in 2017.
 Spartak currently plays its home matches at the 3,000-seat Todor Diev Stadium in the Kichuk Parizh district of Plovdiv.
 The stadium is named after the club's all-time greatest player Todor Diev.

 Established in 1947, following the communist takeover in Bulgaria, Spartak was first enrolled in the second tier in 1952, before achieving promotion to the A Group a year later.
 Spartak has won two major honors, the Bulgarian Cup in 1958 and the league title in 1963.
 Spartak also participated in the Balkans Cup, where the team has finished as runner-up.
 The club has played a total of 17 seasons in the top tier A Group, most recently in 1997.

 History

 Spartak was founded on 15 November 1947, evolving from three earlier Plovdiv clubs – Levski, Septemvri and Udarnik.
 The club name is a reference to the Roman slave hero Spartacus.
 This reference also explains the club's nickname – The Gladiators (Гладиаторите).
-The first team colours of the club were chosen the same year, and soon Spartak was characterized by a blue, red and white check jersey.
-These colors have remained throughout the club’s history, with various patterns used over the years.
+The first team colours of the club were chosen the same year, and soon Spartak was characterized by a blue, red and white checkers jersey.
+These colors have remained throughout the club's history, with various patterns used over the years.